sahilghanghas/machinelearning/README.md

-# machinelearning
+# ML Algorithm suite

-Implementation of supervised and unsupervised learning models.
+This repository includes implementation of supervised and unsupervised machine learning models in python.
+To use these models, change the path to the dataset.